csatuic/cs361-website-old/_homeworks/homework1.md

 This part will give you a quick introduction to using `readelf` to better understand the linking process.

-In this assignment, you must fill `hw1.c` and `hw1.h` with code which will:
+In this assignment, you must fill `hw1.c` with code which will:

 1. cause your UIC netID (and nothing else) to be printed on the first line of output when the program is run.
 3. cause `gcc -c -Wall hw1.c` and `gcc -Wall -o hw1 *.c` to issue zero warnings (and zero errors).